wp-plugins/genesis-club-lite/readme.txt

 == Changelog ==

+= 1.8.4 =
+* Add media queries to improve handling of themes that change menu padding for different device sizes

 = 1.8.3 =
 * Add options for text color, background color, border color and margins for the search box